Agricultural Biosecurity – An Overview

 4. Enforcing regulations related to biosecurity: States are responsible for enforcing regulations related to biosecurity, such as regulations related to the transport of animals and agricultural products, the use of vaccines and other treatments, and the disposal of contaminated materials.

-Overall, states serve as catalysts in protecting agricultural production from the threats posed by diseases and pests.
+Overall, states serve as catalysts in protecting agricultural production from threats posed by diseases and pests.
 Through the implementation and enforcement of biosecurity measures, states help to ensure the health and safety of animals and plants, as well as the economic viability of agricultural industries.

 The following sources provide more information on the roles of states in biosecurity in agricultural law, including disease surveillance, quarantine measures, managing disease outbreaks, and enforcing regulations related to biosecurity.

 USDA APHIS.
-(2019).
+(2025).
 Emergency Management.
-Retrieved from https://www.aphis.usda.gov/aphis/ourfocus/animalhealth/animal-disease-information/cattle-disease-information/emergency-management
+Retrieved from https://www.aphis.usda.gov/animal-emergencies

 National Conference of State Legislatures.
 (2018).
 State Laws and Regulations Governing Animal Disease Control.
 Retrieved from https://www.ncsl.org/research/agriculture-and-rural-development/state-laws-and-regulations-governing-animal-disease-control.aspx